 In this article, we will discuss SNAT (Source NAT) and DNAT (Destination NAT).
 Both terminologies are related to NAT (Network Address Translation).
-Before continue, I recommend, please take a look on Network Address Translation.
+Before continue, I recommend, please take a look at Network Address Translation.

 Source NAT (SNAT)

 SNAT stands for Source NAT.
 Source NAT, as the name suggests, is used when an internal user initiates a connection with an outside Host.
 Here, the layer 3 device on which we already configured NAT, translate the private IP address of Host to Public IP.
-It may also translate the source port in the TCP or UDP protocols headers.
+It may also translate the source port in the TCP or UDP protocol headers.
 Although, Cisco abbreviate it with Stateful NAT.

 Destination NAT (DNAT)

 On the other hand, DNAT abbreviation for Destination NAT.
 DNAT is used when an external Host with a Public IP, initiates a connection towards our Internal/Private Network.
-Here, the same layer 3 devices, convert the public IP address of that host to the private IP of internal Host/Server.
+Here, the same layer 3 devices, convert the public IP address of that host to the private IP of the internal Host/Server.

 The Destination NAT is configured for Demilitarized Zone (DMZ).
 In the DMZ, we usually put our Server with Private IP addresses.
-So, public user can access them with the help of Destination NAT (DNAT).
+So, public users can access them with the help of Destination NAT (DNAT).